m0de-60/super-duckhunt-bot/README.md

 --------------------------------------------------------
 Super DuckHunt IRC Bot v1.1.4 Final

-See: <a href="https://github.com/m0de-60/super-duckhunt">Super DuckHunt 2.0 plugin for zCore</a>
+This project has moved to: <a href="https://github.com/m0de-60/super-duckhunt">Super DuckHunt v1.9.9+ plugin for zCore</a>

 By Mode60/Neo_Nemesis
 --------------------------------------------------------